Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 The following sections describe the current understanding of how contribution to cLogos is envisioned.

+## Different forms of contribution

+Contribution to cLogos can take different forms, depending on one's interests, background, and relationship with the project.

+During the development and maintenance of cLogos, contributions are primarily concerned with building, improving, and preserving the software itself.
+These contributions are coordinated through GitHub and may include programming, documentation, design discussions, issue reports, and [Pull Requests](#what-is-a-pull-request).

+Once a first usable version of cLogos is available as a self-contained executable program, another important form of contribution will begin: using and exploring cLogos as an educational environment.
+This includes experimenting with Logo based on [Brian Harvey's](https://people.eecs.berkeley.edu/~bh/) textbooks, reporting experiences, identifying problems, and suggesting improvements from an educational perspective.

+These forms of contribution are closely connected but intentionally separated.
+Software development contributions are managed through
+GitHub, while contributions related to the educational use of cLogos will be supported through a dedicated cLogos website.

 ## Setting up the environment

 These sections of the project's [README file](README.md) briefly inform about the details of setting up the environment: